faktaoklimatu/graphics/README.md

 The `data-visualization` directory is furthermore structured hierarchically as follows:

-1. The first of the hierarchy divides the graphics into `explainers`, `infographics` and `social-networks`, respectively to their format.
+1. The first of the hierarchy divides the graphics into `explainers`, `infographics` and `social-networks`, respective of their format.
     `explainers` include graphics we create to accompany texts in explainers.
     `infographics` include our main stand-alone graphics.
     `social-networks` serve as a directory for graphics created for our social media presence.